FDio/site/content/community/tsc.md

 --------------------------

 ## <img src="/img/people/jh.jpg" width=10% >
-**Joel Halpern**, *Distinguished Engineer - Ericsson*
+**Joel Halpern**, *Distinguished Engineer - HPE*

-Joel Halpern is a Distinguished Engineer with Ericsson.
+Joel Halpern is a Distinguished Engineer with HPE.
 He has been involved with Router implementation, architecture, and design since the late 1980s.
 He has been an active member of the IETF, and has written or coauthored RFCs across a range of topics.
 He has significant experience with many different